Calum Chace: Conscium

 In 2024, Chace and four other co-founders launched Conscium, an AI safety company led by CEO Daniel Hulme.
-Conscium has three workstreams: 1) accelerating the development of neuromorphic computing, 2) evaluating AI agents, and 3) exploring the possibility and desirability of machine consciousness.
 In February 2025 Conscium published an open letter warning of the risks of AI suffering if care is not taken to mitigate against that possibility when and if AI becomes conscious.
 Signatories of the letter included Stephen Fry, Karl Friston and Anthony Finkelstein.
-In March 2025 the Conscium team launched a non-profit organisation called PRISM (Partnership for Research Into Sentient Machines) to stimulate research into the feasibility of machine consciousness, how to detect it, and whether it would be desirable.
+In March 2025 the Conscium team launched PRISM (Partnership for Research Into Sentient Machines), a non-profit organisation dedicated to investigating AI consciousness.